-Emma Neuberg’s solo show at Plymouth Gallery (at the University of Plymouth, UK) presented an impressive range of new works based on grid formations, symmetries and repeating patterns.
-Underlying geometric structures inform her work in creating abstract patterns that challenge formal symmetries.
+Emma Neuberg’s solo show at Plymouth Gallery presents a range of new works based on grid formations and repeating patterns.
+Underlying geometric structures inform her work in creating abstract patterns that challenge formal geometry.

 The show, curated by Hannah Rose, ran 10th January – 23rd February 2016 at Plymouth Gallery, Plymouth College of Art, UK.